 You have a responsibility to make sure that you don’t pay more than you bargained for.
 If you catch an overcharge, be sure to reach out to the vendor for a refund.

 Final Word on Leasing a Postage Meter

 Finding the right postage meter requires an upfront investment of research.
 You have to:

 - Know the amount of mail you plan to send.

-- Price out the postage meters and compare rates between vendors
+- Price out the postage meters and compare rates between vendors.

 - Negotiate an affordable contract.

-But with due diligence, you can lease a postage meter that saves time and money in the long term.
+With a little due diligence, you can lease a postage meter that saves time and money in the long term.